Eugene Drinking Water Quality

 Is Eugene Tap Water Safe to Drink?

 The data below shows test results from 1 water utility serving 176K people in the Eugene area.
-Water quality testing is conducted regularly and reported to the EPA.

 How Hard is Eugene Water?